Milliy Tiklanish

-The Uzbekistan National Revival Democratic Party (Oʻzbekiston Milliy tiklanish demokratik partiyasi, OʻzMTDP), often known as simply Milliy Tiklanish, is a national-conservative political party in Uzbekistan.
-It is allied with the Liberal Democratic Party of Uzbekistan, the country's ruling party.
+The Uzbekistan National Revival Democratic Party (Oʻzbekiston Milliy tiklanish demokratik partiyasi, OʻzMTDP), often known as simply Milliy Tiklanish, is a national conservative political party in Uzbekistan.
+It is allied with the Uzbekistan Liberal Democratic Party, the country's ruling party.

-The party is one of the country's five officially sanctioned political parties along with the People's Democratic Party of Uzbekistan, the Uzbekistan Liberal Democratic Party, the Justice Social Democratic Party. and the Ecological Party of Uzbekistan.
+The party is one of the country's five officially sanctioned political parties, along with the People's Democratic Party of Uzbekistan, the Uzbekistan Liberal Democratic Party, the Justice Social Democratic Party (also known as Adolat), and the Ecological Party of Uzbekistan.